JKAnderson/SoulsFormats/README.md

 # SoulsFormats
-A .NET library for reading and writing various FromSoftware file formats, targeting .NET Framework 4.6.2.
+A .NET library for reading and writing various FromSoftware file formats, targeting .NET Framework 4.6.1 and .NET Standard 2.1.
-Dark Souls, Demon's Souls and Bloodborne are the main focus, but older From games may be supported to varying degrees.
+Dark Souls, Demon's Souls, Bloodborne, and Sekiro are the main focus, but older From games may be supported to varying degrees.
 See below for a breakdown of each format.

 ## Usage
 Objects for each format can be created with the static method Read, which accepts either a byte array or a file path.
 Using a path is preferable as it will be read with a stream, reducing memory consumption.